menu

 Occupations and Workforce

-When you are in Woodsfield, you'll notice that it is more blue-collar than most other communities in America.
-39.16% of Woodsfield’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Woodsfield is a blue-collar town, with 39.16% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Woodsfield is a village of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Woodsfield who work in sales jobs (12.23%), healthcare (9.61%), and office and administrative support (8.88%).

 Telecommuters are a relatively large percentage of the workforce: 9.90% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.